javaee/security-api/README.md

 This repository is the master for the JSR-375 API code.
 It is mirrored to java.net.

 To make changes, fork this repository, make your changes, and submit a pull request.
+You should be a member of the Expert Group or the JCP or have a valid OCA (Oracle Contributor Agreement) before a pull request can be merged.